matthew-piziak/dna-ddr/INSTALL.md

 ## Alternatives

 A Dockerfile is also available if you prefer.
+To build it requires `lein uberjar` be run first.